 The trading price of our common stock has been and is expected to continue to be volatile and has been and may continue to be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
-On March 27, 2023, the reported low sale price of our common stock was \$0.36, the reported high sale price was \$0.385 and closing price of our common stock was \$0.38 while on December 31, 2022 the closing price of our common stock was \$0.22.
+On March 28, 2024, the reported low sale price of our common stock was \$1.31, the reported high sale price was \$1.43 and closing price of our common stock was \$1.33 while on December 29, 2023 (the last day of trading in 2023) the closing price of our common stock was \$1.86.
 We may incur rapid and substantial decreases in our stock price in the foreseeable future that are unrelated to our operating performance for prospects.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Annual Report, these factors include: